International adoption: UN Declaration on Social and Legal Principles relating to the Protection and Welfare of Children

-UN Convention on the Rights of the Child (1989)
+UN Convention on the Rights of the Child

-The United Nations Convention on the Right of the Child marks a turning point in the international law of children's rights recognizing the child as an active subject of international law whose views must be taken into consideration when dealing with matters affecting them (art.12).
-The principle of the best interests of the child should be a primary consideration in all actions concerning children, whether undertaken by public or private social welfare institutions, courts of law, administrative authorities or legislative bodies (art, 3).
-This same principle shall be the paramount consideration also when States Parties recognize and/or permit the system of adoption.
-Particularly, article 21 requires that States Parties "ensure that the adoption of a child is authorized only by competent authorities who determine that the adoption is permissible in view of the child's status concerning parents, relatives and legal guardians and that, if required, the persons concerned have given their informed consent to the adoption.
-The placement of the child also should not result in improper financial gain for those involved in it (art.
-21.d).
+UN Convention on the Rights of the Child marked a turning point in international law by recognizing the child as an active subject whose views and best interests must be taken into consideration in all matters concerning them whether undertaken by public or private social welfare institutions, courts of law, administrative authorities, or legislative bodies.
+Article 21, in particular, requires that Member States "ensure that the adoption of a child is authorized only by competent authorities who determine that the adoption is permissible in view of the child's status concerning parents, relatives and legal guardians and that, if required, the persons concerned have given their informed consent to the adoption [and must not] result in improper financial gain for those involved."

-The Hague Adoption Convention (1993)
+The Hague Adoption Convention

-In 1993, the Hague Conference on Private International Law developed the Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.
-The Convention came into force in May 1995.

-While previous multilateral instruments included some provisions regarding intercountry adoption, the Hague Adoption Convention is the major international agreement regulating international adoption.
-It calls for coordination and direct cooperation between countries to ensure that appropriate safeguards promote the best interest of the child (Article 1) and prevent the abduction, sale, or trafficking of children.
-The convention is crucial because it provides formal international and intergovernmental recognition of intercountry adoption, working to ensure that adoptions under the convention are recognized in other party countries.
+The Hague Adoption Convention came into force in May 1995.
+While previous multilateral instruments included some provisions on intercountry adoption, it was the first to focus entirely on regulating international adoptions and remains, to date, the biggest international agreement on the subject.
+It calls for coordination and direct cooperation between countries to ensure that appropriate safeguards promote the child's best interests and prevent them from being abducted, sold, or trafficked.
+It also provides formal international and intergovernmental recognition of intercountry adoption, ensuring that adoptions under the convention are recognized in other party countries.

-As of March 2024, there were 106 states parties to the convention.
-Korea, Nepal and the Russian Federation are signatories but have not ratified.
+As of March 2024, 106 states are party to the convention.
+Korea, Nepal, and the Russian Federation are signatories but have not ratified.

-The convention also requires that all processes should be authorized by central adoption authorities designated by the contracting states.
-(Chapter III of the Convention outlines the roles and responsibilities of this authority.)
-If fully implemented at the national level, the convention offers also a protective framework against the risks potentially implied in private adoption (when the adoptive parents set the terms of the adoption directly with the birth parents or with children's institutions placed in the country of origin, without recurring to accredited adoption service providers).
+The Convention also requires that all processes should be authorized by central adoption authorities designated by the contracting states.
+It does, however, allow Member States to decide which public agency is the central adoption authority, whose supervision and authorization are necessary to proceed with adoption, and which other bodies should be accredited as providers of adoption services.
+(Note: Chapter III of the Convention outlines the roles and responsibilities of this authority.)
+When fully implemented at the national level, the Convention also offers a protective framework against the risks potentially implied in private adoption.
+(Note: Private international adoption is when the prospective parents set the terms of the adoption directly with the birth parents or with children's institutions placed in the country of origin, without using accredited adoption service providers.)